howardisaacson/Intro-to-Astro-2021/Week5_cv_website/README.md

 - Intro, Check-in.

 ### Tutorial:
-1. Isaac: Creating a website
+1. Jack: Creating a Curriculum Vitae (CV)
-2. Jack: Creating a Curriculum Vitae (CV).
+2. Fei: Creating a website
+3. Alex: Imposter Syndrome
+4. Issac: Mentor Profile

 ### Imposter Syndrome :
 Discussion about something that affects most, if not all researchers, imposter syndrome.